Michael Lin (Taiwan)

 Biography

 Michael Lin is known for creating monumental painting installations that transform architectural spaces into immersive environments for interaction and collective experience.
-His practice redefines painting as something to inhabit rather than viewed.
-Lin’s works have appeared at leading institutions and biennales worldwide, including the Hayward Gallery (2023), Metropolitan Museum of Art (2022), Museum of Contemporary Art Toronto (2020), Singapore Biennale (2011), Asia Pacific Triennial (2002) and Venice Biennale (2001).
+His practice redefines painting as something to be inhabited rather than merely viewed.
+Lin’s works have been presented at leading institutions and biennales worldwide, including the Hayward Gallery (2023), The Metropolitan Museum of Art (2022), the Museum of Contemporary Art Toronto (2020), the Singapore Biennale (2011), the Asia Pacific Triennial (2002), and the Venice Biennale (2001).
 In 2025, he presented Raem, a solo exhibition at TKG+, Taipei.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy